SigmaWe/SmartCommand/queryCollectionServer/README.md

 # QueryCollection
-This folder means to collect queries for VSCode text2command plugin development
+This folder means to collect queries for VSCode smart/fuzzy command search plugin

 # How to develop locally?